methodphoto/tablier/reviews.md

 </div>

 <div class="quote tint">
 Absolutely loved my son Kyri's birthday cake.
-It was so tasty too thank you very much would recommend to anyone.
+It was so tasty too, thank you very much would recommend to anyone.
 <em>Sarah L.</em>
 </div>